Direct Estimation of the Density of States for Fermionic Systems

 The circuit depth of these techniques grows proportionally with the total simulation time and may thus enable quantum advantage for certain systems, given that it is in general exponentially hard to simulate quantum systems using classical techniques.
 In practice, however, it still remains highly challenging to achieve quantum advantage for quantum dynamics, since long time evolutions at scale would require quantum error correction, which requires significantly more advanced hardware.
 For these reasons, a broad range of quantum algorithms have been proposed using shallow quantum circuits and quantum error mitigation for the purposes of using early, noisy quantum devices in quantum simulation tasks~\cite{kim2023evidence, error_mitigation,PhysRevX.11.031057,PhysRevX.12.041022,farhi2014quantum,peruzzo2014variational,endoHybridQuantumClassicalAlgorithms2021, cerezoVariationalQuantumAlgorithms2021a, bharti2021noisy,chan2022algorithmic,li2017efficient,PhysRevLett.125.180501}.

 Here we develop a range of new and improved quantum algorithms for estimating thermodynamic properties of quantum systems that commonly apply time evolution to a series of randomly initialised, simple, starting states.
 In particular, we focus on the density of states (DOS), a central object that enables the computation of various thermodynamic properties important for chemical and materials modelling.
-A broad range of classical simulation techniques have been explored for this task~\cite{weisse2006kernel,PhysRevE.75.046701,shell2003improved,kong2022density}.
+A broad range of classical simulation techniques have been explored for direct estimation of the density of states~\cite{weisse2006kernel,PhysRevE.75.046701,shell2003improved,kong2022density}, however it is known to be a computationally hard problem in general~\cite{brown2011computational}.
 Due to the exponential classical scaling of quantum simulation problems, quantum computers will likely prove advantageous in computing the DOS.
 Several prior works have introduced quantum algorithms to directly estimate the DOS, via Monte Carlo methods utilizing time evolution \cite{lu2021algorithms,schuckert2023probing,ghanem2023robust} or by porting classical kernel polynomial methods \cite{weisse2006kernel} to quantum computers \cite{summer2024calculating}.
 These prior approaches have the commonality of utilizing randomized initial states for Hadamard tests on controlled unitary evolution, and were all demonstrated on simple spin-chain models.